UCB-Epi-R/ucb-epi-r.github.io/README.md

 Welcome!
 This course assumes knowledge of epidemiology but does not assume knowledge of R. It is intended to introduce epidemiologists to R for their research.

 - For each topic, there is an online tutorial that can be completed online without installing R on your desktop.
 Complete these before doing the homework assignments.
 - To download homework assignments and data for homework assignments, right click on the links in the table below and select "save link as".
+It is recommended that you complete homework assignments in [RStudio](https://www.rstudio.com/products/rstudio/download/#download).
 - The reading suggestions are from Hadley Wickham's free ebook [R for Data Science](http://r4ds.had.co.nz/index.html).
 These are optional readings that can serve as a supplement to the tutorials for students who find them helpful.

 |# | Topic | Tutorials  | Homework  | Optional Reading